brianmcconnel/pypear/README.md

-# :pear:pypear: Adequate terminal based python development.
+# :pie::pear:pypear: Adequate terminal based python development.

 Motivation:  How does a python developer streamline test driven development with only an ssh connection?